Brassicas sprouting

 Cut-flowers

-Tomatoes - a recent delay in germination/ripening in the past two years, from July and August.
-Seed Dormancy.
+Tomatoes - Gardens are experiencing a delay in germination/ripening in the past several years, from July and August.
+Seed Dormancy - climate change.
+Tomato harvest time has shifted into September - October.

 Onions - with succession planting